Corruption of the basic sign list of Egyptian hieroglyphs in Unicode 16

 Gardiner (1931) gives us some indication about the function of the sign: "Det. names of sun-obelisks".
 But this is consistent with the function "sun temple" listed by the TSL to cover both the circled and the uncircled forms, and so also this offers no justification for changing the shape of U+13277.

-The new shape is mirrored.
-Since there is a mirroring control, there is no reasonable justification for this, even if the sign normally occurs the other way around.
+The new shape of U+1329F is mirrored.
+Since there is a mirroring control character, there is no reasonable justification for this, even if the sign often occurs the other way around.
+Each and every existing encoding containing this sign from the past 15 years, no matter the orientation, will now have become invalid overnight due to this change.

 U+132B1 kEH_Desc Three circular items, arranged horizontally, on a one legged table with a bowl-shaped surface.